PsychoCoffee/img2map/README.md

 # How did you create it?
 I used a bit of my own coding knowledge, as well as StackOverFlow to finish this application.
 It took some time to finish, and I learned a lot creating it.

+#How can I use it?
+Simple!
+Just run the program by either the python command line, python idle, or the executable you might find somewhere.
+Then, simply type in the number of the mode you want, and then drag or copy the file path to the image you wish to convert.
+Wait for the image to convert and that's it!
+Then, you can either pick to close the program or to continue working in it.

+This program uses the CC BY-NC-ND 4.0 License, which means I don't want anyone using it in commercial uses.

+By Luka Beg, 12th of April 2023 (c)